As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Your coaching business website is a valuable, powerful marketing tool in the online marketplace.
 It’s one of the few places where you can carefully (read: selectively) choose what others see and consume, unlike other platforms.
 People from all over the world can discover you, learn more about you, and connect with you, all with a click of a button (on a space you actually own).

-And when done with intention and strategy, your website will help promote your services, build expertise, and attract your dream clients!
+And when done with intention, your website will help promote your services, build expertise, and attract your dream clients!

 It’s natural to feel excited and inspired at this point, but you may also feel that there’s more to attracting clients than building a functional website.